Deep Learning for Spatio-Temporal Fusion in Land Surface Temperature Estimation: A Comprehensive Survey, Experimental Analysis, and Future Trends: STF problem formulation for LST

+where the objective is for \( \hat{X}_2(s, t_2) \) to approximate the true HSLT image \( X_2(s, t_2) \) as closely as possible.
+Table \ref{tab:notation} summarizes the notations used in this formulation.

-However, this problem cannot be adequately solved using linear methods~\cite{tran2017characterizing, zhang2015generalization, wang2021downscaling}.
-As a result, non-linear approaches, such as DL, are more suitable.
-DL is a subset of machine learning that employs neural networks with multiple layers to learn complex and non-linear relationships in data.
-To account for these non-linear dependencies, the function \( f \) is modified to include weights \( \mathbf{W} \) that are optimized during training, as shown in equation \ref{eq:stf_dl}.
+However, the STF problem cannot be effectively solved using linear methods~\cite{tran2017characterizing, zhang2015generalization, wang2021downscaling}.
+Non-linear approaches, such as DL, are better suited to capture the complex dependencies between LSHT and HSLT images.
+DL is a subset of machine learning that employs multi-layer neural networks to learn complex, non-linear relationships from data.
+To account for these non-linear dependencies, the function \( f \) is parameterized by a set of weights \( \mathbf{W} \), which are optimized during training, as shown in Equation \ref{eq:stf_dl}.

-In certain cases, relying on two pairs of images may not be optimal, as it requires waiting for a future pair, \( P_3 \), captured under favorable climate conditions (e.g., minimal cloud coverage) to accurately predict the high spatial resolution data at an earlier time.
-To overcome this limitation, two alternative strategies have been proposed.
-The first approach involves using only one pair of images, which we denote as \( P_1 \).
-The second approach leverages a time series of previous pairs, which can be particularly advantageous for models like RNNs, such as LSTM, that can exploit temporal dependencies for better prediction.
+In practice, relying on two pairs of images may not always be feasible, as it requires waiting for a future pair, \( P_3 \), captured under favorable conditions (e.g., minimal cloud coverage) to predict the high-spatial LST at an earlier time.
+To address this limitation, two alternative strategies are commonly employed: (i) using only one pair of satellite images, \( P_1 \), or (ii) leveraging a time series of previous pairs.

-\subsection{Loss functions}
+\subsection{Loss Functions}